 Hurricane is a somewhat small city located in the state of Utah.
 With a population of 18,205 people and two constituent neighborhoods, Hurricane is the 46th largest community in Utah.

-Hurricane is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hurricane is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hurricane is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hurricane who work in office and administrative support (14.86%), sales jobs (11.08%), and food service (10.58%).
+There are especially a lot of people living in Hurricane who work in office and administrative support (15.04%), food service (11.23%), and sales jobs (9.10%).

 Also of interest is that Hurricane has more people living here who work in computers and math than 95% of the places in the US.

-Hurricane is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hurricane does not have a public transit system used by locals to get to and from work.

 Hurricane is a somewhat ethnically-diverse city.
 The people who call Hurricane home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurricane residents report their race to be White, followed by Native American.
 Hurricane also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.39% of the city’s residents.
-Important ancestries of people in Hurricane include English, German, Irish, Danish, and French.
+People of Hispanic or Latino origin account for 10.25% of the city’s residents.
+Important ancestries of people in Hurricane include English, German, Irish, European, and Danish.

 The most common language spoken in Hurricane is English.
 Other important languages spoken here include Spanish and Italian.